praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

     * Adobe Analytics requires a report suite ID.

-    * Server Side Launch requires an environment ID, which is the publish path from the Server Side Launch property.
+    * SLaunch erver Side requires an environment ID, which is the publish path for the Launch Server Side property.

 After configuring, make note of the Environment IDs for the new property.

 ## Configure the Launch Client Side AEP Web SDK extension to send data to the Edge configuration that you created

-In Client Side Launch, create your property, then use the AEP Web SDK extension to configure it.
+In Launch Client Side, create your property, then use the Adobe Experience Platform Web SDK extension to configure it.

 1. Name the property.